issa-project/issa-pipeline/doc/data-modeling.md

 # ISSA RDF data modeling

-An article analyzed by ISSA is described in three parts: general metadata (title, authors, publication date etc.), global descriptors characterizing the article, and the named entities extracted from the article text.
+An article analyzed by the ISSA pipeline is described in three parts: general metadata (title, authors, publication date etc.), thematic descriptors characterizing the article, and named entities extracted from the article full-text.

 ## Namespaces